Kranji Reservoir

 Kranji Reservoir (Chinese: 克兰芝蓄水池; Empangan Air Kranji) is a reservoir in the northern part of Singapore, near the Straits of Johor.
 It was a former freshwater river that flowed out into the sea that was dammed at its mouth to form a freshwater reservoir.
 It can also be classified as an estuary.
 The dam has a road bridging the two banks, and now prevents the sea from coming in, and is home to a marsh.

-The former Kranji River has three main tributaries - Sungei Peng Siang, Sungei Kangkar and Sungei Tengah.
+The former Kranji River has three main tributaries - the Sungei Peng Siang, Sungei Kangkar and Sungei Tengah.

-Historical Significance
+Historical significance

 Although known as a place for fishing and picnicking, the Kranji Reservoir Park is a historical site.
 A war memorial plaque tells visitors of the historical and violent past of this place.
-It was here that the Battle of Kranji took place.
-The Japanese army invaded Kranji in their plan to take Singapore during the Second World War.
+The Battle of Kranji here in February 1942 was part of the Imperial Japanese Army's plan to capture Singapore during the Second World War.